JohannesBuchner/BXA/doc/index.rst

 Where the BibTex entries are:

 * for BXA, PyMultiNest software, and the contributions to X-ray spectral analysis methodology (model comparison, model discovery, Experiment design, Model discovery through QQ-plots):

-	* Buchner et al. (2014) A&A
+	- Buchner et al. (2014) A&A
-	* The paper is available in `MPE HEG <http://www2011.mpe.mpg.de/heg/internal-papers/spectra_methods_obscured_AGN.pdf>`_
+	- The paper is available at `arXiv:1402.0004 <http://arxiv.org/abs/arXiv:1402.0004>`_

 * for MultiNest: see `MultiNest <http://ccpforge.cse.rl.ac.uk/gf/project/multinest/>`_
 * for Sherpa: see `Sherpa`_
 * for Xspec: see `Xspec`_